KorfLab/ftx/README.md

 ### Type

-The type of a feature is a digram from a controlled vocabulary.
-The most important Type is `tx`, which is used for transcripts.
-This encapsulates exons, introns, CDSs and UTRs.
-However, if you want to specify individual components, you can.
+Like GFF3, the type of a feature comes from the Sequence Ontolgy.
+In addition, some types are used so frequently that they have digram aliases.
+These are described below.

-- `tx` transcript
+- `cd` coding_region_of_exon
 - `ex` exon
 - `in` intron
-- `aa` coding sequence
+- `re` repeat_region
+- `tx` transcript
-- `u5` 5' UTR
+- `u5` five_prime_utr
-- `u3` 3' UTR
+- `u3` three_prime_utr

-- `re` repetitive element
-- `sa` sequence alignment
+KGF digrams also include some things that are not in SO.

+- `ns` nucleotide similarity
+- `ps` protein similarity

 ### Strand